Piwaiwaka Press

 Stevan Eldred-Grigg

-n on iron rooftops.
+Rain on iron rooftops.
 A radio streaming the latest hit songs.
 It's the early 1950s.
 The baby boom.
 Valarie is a talkative, singing, slanging, pregnant daughter of the slums.
 Gilbert, her husband, is a well-spoken son of a landed family.
 They already have three kids.
 Gilbert has just taken a job as paymaster at a coal mine.
 The family is about to start life in a green and black and red township on the West Coast.

-A little boy is born, almost in a taxi, and named Stevan. green Grey rain tells the story of the first years of a little boy dreaming and singing, wondering and wishing, in the bush, rain, rust and sooty streets of 1950s Blackball.
+Green Grey rain tells the story of the first years of a little boy dreaming and singing, wondering and wishing, in the bush, rain, rust and sooty streets of 1950s Blackball.
 A story told by the boy.
 A story told too by the hit songs he hears on the radio.
 And a story told by his mother - someone who, with her sister, has already spoken to us in the pages of Oracles and Miracles.
-Green Grey Rain e-book

 My Dad